Presidency of Richard Nixon: Middle East

 Early in his first term, Nixon pressured Israel over its nuclear program, and his administration developed a peace plan in which Israel would withdraw from the territories it conquered in the Six-Day War.
 After the Soviet Union upped arms shipments to Egypt in mid-1970, Nixon moved closer to Israel, authorizing the shipment of F-4 fighter aircraft.
-In October 1973, after Israel declined Egyptian President Anwar Sadat's offer of negotiations over the lands it had won control of in the Six-Day War, Egypt and Syria launched a surprise attack against Israel.
+In October 1973, after Israel declined Egyptian president Anwar Sadat's offer of negotiations over the lands it had won control of in the Six-Day War, Egypt and Syria launched a surprise attack against Israel.
 After Egypt and Syria experienced early successes in what became known as the Yom Kippur War, the United States began to supply massive amounts of military aid to Israel, as Nixon overrode Kissinger's early reluctance to provide strong support to Israel.
-After Israel turned the tide in the war and advanced into Egypt and Syria, Kissinger and Brezhnev organized a cease fire.
+After Israel turned the tide in the war and advanced into Egypt and Syria, Kissinger and Brezhnev organized a ceasefire.
 Cutting out the Soviet Union from further involvement, Kissinger helped arrange agreements between Israel and the Arab states.

 Though it had been established in 1960, OPEC did not gain effective control over oil prices until 1970, when Libyan leader Muammar Gaddafi forced oil companies in Libya to agree to a price increase; other countries followed suit.
 U.S. leaders did not attempt to block these price increases, as they believed that higher prices would help increase domestic production of oil.
 This increased production failed to materialize, and by 1973 the U.S. consumed over one and a half times the oil that it produced domestically.
 In 1973, in response to the U.S. support of Israel in the Yom Kippur War, OPEC countries cut oil production, raised prices, and initiated an embargo targeted against the United States and other countries that had supported Israel.
 The embargo caused gasoline shortages and rationing in the United States in late 1973, but was eventually ended by the oil-producing nations as the Yom Kippur War peace took hold.

 Europe

 Just weeks after his 1969 inauguration, Nixon made an eight-day trip to Europe.
-He met with British Prime Minister Harold Wilson in London and French President Charles de Gaulle in Paris.
+He met with British prime minister Harold Wilson in London and French president Charles de Gaulle in Paris.
 He also made groundbreaking trips to several Eastern European nations, including Romania, Yugoslavia, and Poland.
 However, the NATO allies of the United States generally did not play a large role in Nixon's foreign policy, as he focused on the Vietnam War and détente.
 In 1971, the United States, Britain, France, and the Soviet Union reached the Four Power Agreement, in which the Soviet Union guaranteed access to West Berlin so long as it was not incorporated into West Germany.

 List of international trips

-Nixon made fifteen international trips to 30 different countries during his presidency.